timniederhausen/gn/docs/reference.md

   generate iOS/macOS bundle.
 In cross-platform projects, it is advised to put it behind iOS/macOS conditionals.

+  If any source files in a bundle_data target match `*/*.xcassets/*` then they will be considered part of an assets catalog, and instead of being copied to the final bundle the assets catalog itself will be added to the inputs of the assets catalog compilation step.
+See "compile_xcassets" tool.

   See "gn help create_bundle" for more information.
 ```